 William Bent’s Buffalo Tenderloin Filet Mignon

-The most tender of all, an 8-ounce buffalo filet.
+The most tender of all, a 6-ounce or 8-ounce buffalo filet.
 Served with seasonal vegetables and Fort potatoes.

 Buffalo Sirloin Steak Medallions

 A favorite of Kit Carson, who was commissioned to provide 1,000 lbs. of buffalo meat to Bent’s Fort in the 1840’s.
-Full of flavor for the hearty appetite, topped with Rosemary Bone Marrow butter, served with Chef’s Selection mashed potatoes and seasonal vegetables.
+Two 5-ounce buffalo sirloin medallions, full of flavor for the hearty appetite and served with seasonal vegetables and Fort potatoes.

 Smoke House Buffalo BBQ Ribs

+Bent’s Fort’s cook Charlotte Green would’ve approved!
+Buffalo ribs are BIG with tender meat falling off the bone!
 Smoked buffalo ribs, slowly braised and smothered in our tangy Jack Daniels barbecue sauce.
-Served with campfire beans and and mashed potatoes with a hint of horseradish, butter and cream.
+Served with campfire beans and and garlic and leek mashed potatoes.
+Choose a 4-rib or 6-rib portion.